GeraldOkoth/portfolio/README.md

 # Portfolio Website

-- This website is currently under development according to personal preferrences, laveraging frontend skills acquired.
+- This website is currently under development and maintenance according to personal preferrences, laveraging frontend skills acquired.
 - Technologies used include Html, Css, Scss, Javascript, Typescript, React and PHP
 <!-- __[Visit Home](https://geraldokoth.github.io/ "Gerald Okoth home page")__ -->
-- I highly welcome any contribution to this development.
+- We will be right back.